jolo-dev/DocsGPT/README.md

 4. Run the app using `flask run --host=0.0.0.0 --port=7091`.
 5. Start worker with `celery -A application.app.celery worker -l INFO`.

+### Use your S3- bucket as your vector store
+Pre-requistite

 ### Start frontend

 Make sure you have Node version 16 or higher.